 - Demonstrated proficiency in MS Word and Excel;

-- Demonstrated academic proficiency or personal experience in one or more of the following:
+- Demonstrated academic proficiency or personal experience in East Asia security or Baltic Security.

 - Prior ICONS simulation or START Training experience a plus;